techietristan/oob_config/readme.md

 (y or n): y
 ```
-Once the configuration is successfully pushed to the iLO, the hostname and IP address will automatically be incremented and you'll be prompted to connect to the next iLO
+Once the configuration is successfully pushed to the iLO, the hostname and IP address will automatically be incremented and you'll be prompted to connect to the next iLO.
+In this example, the hostname would be incremented to `test_hostname002-r` and the IP address to `192.168.1.131`.